-To keep remote workers motivated in the current business environment created by the COVID-19 pandemic, managers will have to utilize a variety of technology tools and communication methods in their remote team management strategies that encourage engagement, collaboration, satisfaction and accountability among workers.
+To keep remote workers motivated while working remote, managers will have to utilize a variety of technology tools and communication methods in their remote team management strategies that encourage engagement, collaboration, satisfaction and accountability among workers.

 Remote work is no longer an attractive perk reserved for knowledge workers or business executives, instead, it’s the new and indefinite norm for essential and non-essential workers across the globe.

 Yet, despite the rising number of remote workers, business leaders and managers are facing increasing challenges when it comes to sourcing candidates and remote team management, with some managers admitting to feeling burdened with the added responsibility of keeping their remote teams engaged and productive during work from home directives.